 Merlin read the message twice and then pored over the data.
 He was no medical expert, but he understood enough of what Tanis reported to know why it had been sent to him.
 There were no detailed descriptions or fanciful opinions in the message.
 Tanis had simply given him the results of what he had found.

 He sat there for several long moments, mulling over what he had read.
-The odds of something like this ever coming to his attention were extremely slim, yet it had happened.
-Merlin shut down the slateboard and then moved to the large bed that practically filled the room.
+The odds of something like this ever coming to his attention were monumentally slim, yet it had happened.
+Merlin closed down the slateboard and then moved to the large bed that practically filled the room.
 He kicked off his boots and then stretched out on his back.
 He stared into the flickering flames of the torch, letting his mind wander.